 ‘This is our second year working alongside Wellington College, and our special thanks goes to them for helping us to recruit a new generation of potential lifesavers to the Anthony Nolan register.
 We look forward to continuing our lifesaving partnership in the future’

-We hope that Wellington College and our pupils will continue to support Anthony Nolan with the shame enthusiasm for years to come.
+We hope that Wellington College and our pupils will continue to support Anthony Nolan with the same enthusiasm for years to come.

 Back to all news